Princess Twilight Sparkle - Illustration by Jennifer L. Meyer

 Princess Twilight Sparkle MLP card

-Magic’s version of Princess Twilight Sparkle captures Twilight’s tendency for helping other ponies through its anthem ability.
-As the Princess of Friendship it also makes sense that Twilight’s activated ability would help everyone (or everypony) win the game.
+Magic’s version of Princess Twilight Sparkle captures Twilight’s tendency to help other ponies through its anthem ability.
+As the Princess of Friendship it also makes sense that Twilight’s activated ability would help everyone (or every pony) win the game.
 This also makes it the ultimate group hug commander because no other deck allows every player in the pod to be considered the winner.

-You can make up for the missing cards with the Un-card _____.
-Activating its ability, you can change its name to make up for the ponies you can’t control because they don’t exist.
+You can cover for one of the missing of Twilight's friend's cards with the Un-card _____.
+Activating its ability, you can change its name to account for a pony you don’t control.

 Are the MLP MTG Cards Legal?